Get a free, no obligation personal loan quote with rates as low as 9.99%

 What is an emergency fund?

-An emergency fund is your savings that you do not use for anything else except in case of an emergency.
+An emergency fund is your savings that you do not use for anything else except in unexpected situations.
 An emergency can be job loss, extended time off work, or something else you did not plan.
 A general rule of thumb is to calculate at least 6 months of essential expenses and have that amount in your emergency fund.

 What is consumer debt?

 Consumer debt is money you owe that is not related to a mortgage.
 It usually involves money you owe on credit cards for goods and services linked to everyday life.
-Clothes, food, gasoline, entertainment can be consumer debt.
+For example, clothes, food, gasoline, and entertainment can be consumer debt.

 Lisa Rennie avatar on Loans Canada